agrc/gis.utah.gov/_posts/2017-02-23-maps-on-the-hill-2017-contest-winners.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'Maps on the Hill 2017 Contest Winners'
 author:
   display_name: Bert Granberg
   email: bgranberg@utah.gov
+tags:
+  - contest
+  - maps on the hill
+  - moth
+  - ugic
+published: true
 date: 2017-02-23 00:18:28
+title: Maps on the Hill 2017 Contest Winners
 categories:
   - Featured

-tags:
-- UGIC
-- MOTH
-- Contest
-- Maps on the Hill

 ---

 In an effort to reward the best work at Maps on the Hill 2017, a judged contest was added to this year’s event in the capitol rotunda.
 Recognition and small prizes (Utah AGRC wall maps and ESRI press books) were awarded to the map displays that best conveyed the value of GIS-based solutions. ![Judges' Deliberations]({{ "/images/MOTHJudges.png" | prepend: site.baseurl }}){:.inline-text-right}